GoodManWEN/EasySeedboxPlus/README.md

 ## What is EasySeedbox?
 EasySeedbox is an unobtrusive seedbox installation script for Ubuntu and Debian systems.

+## What's new in the Plus version?
+Now transmisson is accompanied by h5ai, make it easier to transfer files to your PC.

 #### Supported Operating Systems
 - Ubuntu 12.04+